Dividend Discount Model

-In order to calculate the value of stock using calculator, the user simply have to insert following data to the calculator.
+In order to calculate the value of a stock using the calculator, the user simply has to insert the following data into the calculator.

 Expected dividend per share

 It is generally denoted by D1.
 It is the dividend expected by shareholders.
-Generally, matured companies with a constant growth use this model.
-Expected dividend per share can be calculated with the help of following formula.
+Generally, matured companies with constant growth use this model.
+The expected dividend per share can be calculated with the help of the following formula.

 D1 = D0(1+g)